rachellindsay/joke_server/docker_containers/readme.md

 3. Navigate to the frontend directory, run `npm install`

-4. Still in the frontend directory, run `npm run serve`
+4. Still in the frontend directory, run `npm run build`
 5. In the db directory, create a new directory called db_storage (this is where the database data lives after docker creates the new database.)
 6. Navigate to the root directory and run: